gambit0070/Data-Warehouse/Report/Report.md

 ### Transformation

-Changing column names for convinience
+Changing column names for convinience.

 ```
 # Clean the columnnames